Project-Corona/Project-Corona/Readme.md

 ~~No trees will spawn and no water tiles will be auto generated.~~ Added settings to make these optional in version 0.18.3.

 Here are all the mods I use on my play-through's: [My Mod List][personal-mod-list].
-(This probably won't be kept up to date and some of these mods don't work with 0.18 unless you update their "factorio_version": to "0.18" in their info.json files)
+(This probably won't be kept up to date, and some of these mods don't work with 0.18 unless you update their "factorio_version": to "0.18" in their info.json files)

 #### Starting Items